Willowmay/Data-Visualization/README.md

 Working with real data with real tools, using and re-using datasets to gain experience in applying key visualization principles and practices.

-Using visualization for real-world problems.
-In real-world applications, visualization is used to support communication, decision-making and problem-solving.
+Using visualization for real-world problems: to support communication, decision-making and problem-solving.